Skin Texture on Your Underarms Is Common, But You Can Do Something to Treat It

 Your Deodorant Might Be Too Harsh

-There are no hard-and-fast rules for choosing the right deodorant.
-Let your skin and needs guide your choice.
+There are no hard-and-fast rules for Let your skin and needs guide your choice.
 Do you have issues with excessive sweating?
 Do you need odor protection?
 The right product can address all these concerns.

 However, deodorants that are too harsh can cause stinging and irritation that can lead to rough and bumpy skin in the long run.
 Try Dove Aerosol Ultimate Repair Dark Marks Corrector Soothing Jasmine Deodorant Spray, which hydrates, soothes, and softens skin with ¼ moisturizing cream.
 It also has Vitamin B3, which lightens skin, omega 6 and glycerol to nourish skin, and underarm odor protection.
 Because it’s a spray, it goes on dry and is non-sticky on the skin.